Rattler RISE

 FAQs

-RDCs are student affairs initiated programs operated in the Office of University Housing centered around students with similarly themed interest.
-These students live in the same community with professional and student staff, events and opportunities dedicated to holistically developing students around that RDC.
+RDCs are Student Affairs initiated programs operated in the Office of University Housing and are centered around students with similarly themed interest.
+These students live in the same community with professional/student staff and are provided with programming and other opportunities dedicated to their holistic development.

-The Florida A&M University (FAMU) Housing’s Second-Year and Transfer Student Experience Program, Rattlers RISE, is a residence life initiative designed to create a community of university-wide campus partners focused on the ACADEMIC success and CAREER development for sophomore and transfer students who reside in living space on-campus.
+FAMU Housing’s Second Year Experience Program, Rattlers RISE, is a residence life initiative designed to create a community of university-wide campus partners focused on the academic success and career development of sophomore students who reside on campus.

-Current FAMU Housing freshman residents rising to sophomore levels, meaning 30 hours or more and newly admitted transfer students
+Current FAMU Housing freshman residents rising to sophomore level, with 30 hours or more.

-To participate in these programs, the student must reside on-campus in the designated living area.
+To participate in these programs, students must reside on-campus in the designated living-area for their RDC.

-Second-Year Experience applicants must have no less than 30 credit hours by May 6, 2024, and no more than 59 by August 28, 2024, to participate in this program.
-Transfer Student Experience applicants must meet all FAMU transfer designated requirements.
+Second Year Experience applicants must have no less than 30 credit hours at the conclusion of the spring semester of their freshmen year, and no more than 59 by the start of their sophomore year to participate in this program.

 No.

-No. While we partner with Academic Support Services to assist participants in reaching their academic goals, this program is not associated with any one College of study.
+No. While we work with various campus partners to assist participants in reaching their academic goals, this program is not associated with any college/school of study.

 Only students accepted to a RDC are permitted to live in that RDC community.
 You have two options: